The Art Law Review: Germany

-An item can only be legally imported into Germany if it has been legally exported from its country of origin.29 This is the case if all applicable legislation in the country of origin and all applicable international law has been respected.
-Sanctions in cases of non-compliance are severe (up to five years' imprisonment, fines and confiscation of the item).30
+According to German cultural protection law, an item can only be legally imported into Germany if it has been legally exported from its country of origin.30 This is the case if all applicable legislation in the country of origin and all applicable international law has been respected.
+Sanctions in cases of non-compliance are severe (up to five years' imprisonment, fines and confiscation of the item).31

-In addition, the law provides for public law repatriation claims in cases in which cultural property has been unlawfully removed from a sovereign state.31
+In addition, the law provides for public law repatriation claims in cases in which cultural property has been unlawfully removed from a sovereign state.32

-As mentioned above, the new Law provides for due diligence obligations when placing artworks on the market, which, as a result, make provenance research more important.32
+As mentioned above, the new Law provides for due diligence obligations when placing artworks on the market, which, as a result, make provenance research more important.35

 Whoever puts cultural goods on the market should make sure that the goods are not stolen, illegally excavated or illegally imported.
 However, as far as non-professionals are concerned, further inquiry is only necessary if there are any suspicious circumstances.

 Whoever puts cultural property into circulation in the exercise of his or her commercial activity is generally obliged to conduct additional due diligence: he or she has to establish the name and address of the seller, the consignor, the person acquiring the property or the client; to prepare a description and an illustration suitable for establishing the identity of the cultural property; to check the provenance of the cultural property; to examine documents proving lawful import and export; to examine prohibitions and restrictions on import, export and trade; to check whether the cultural property is registered in publicly accessible directories and databases; and to obtain a written or electronically transmitted declaration from the consignor or vendor that the latter is entitled to dispose of the cultural property.